Sorry, you need to enable JavaScript to visit this website.

 Can I use a personal email address when I register instead of a work email address?

 Yes, you can enter your work or personal email address when you register for your exam on AIMS.
+Your exam login details and results will be sent to the email address you enter, so please ensure that you use an email address that you can access at all times.
 You must ensure that your email address is correct.
 It is your responsibility to check this.
-Providing an incorrect email address will result in you not receiving the link to access your exam.
+Providing an incorrect email address will result in you not receiving the link to access your exam and results.

 I missed the registration closing date – can I still register?